tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 dotnet new webapi
 ```

 After executing this command, you will have a basic template for ASP.NET Core Web API application.
-It’s a bare-bones template for creating new REST APIs.
+It's a bare-bones template for creating new REST APIs.
 We will need to expand on this.

 Since ASP.NET Core template applications run on 5001 port (or 5000 for non HTTPS) we need to make sure that API is using different port.
 Inside of the `Program.cs` file update the `CreateWebHostBuilder` method with the following code: